Will Keir Starmer agree to a post-Brexit EU youth mobility scheme after all?

 What are the limits in the British plan?

 According to the leak, the British plan proposes that young people would be able to come to the UK to work or study for two years, with the possibility of a one-year extension.
-They would not be able to claim state benefits while they are here; on the contrary, they would have to pay an NHS “surcharge” in advance in case they need to use health services.
-Finally, the numbers would be capped – The Times mentions “rumours” that the British would suggest a number of 70,000 a year.
+They would not be able to claim state benefits while they were here; on the contrary, they would have to pay an NHS “surcharge” in advance in case they needed to use the health service.
+Finally, the number would be capped – The Times mentions “rumours” that the British would suggest a number of 70,000 a year.

 Each of these restrictions is likely to be resisted by the EU.
 Its proposal is for a scheme with a four-year time limit; with no charge for healthcare; and with numbers that are unrestricted.
 “Mobility is not subject to quota,” declares a European Commission document.